prjct-alexandria/Alexandria/CONTRIBUTING.md

 ### API Documentation
 The API documentation is generated from annotations int the Go code using [swag](https://github.com/swaggo/swag).
 If annotations change in the code, the docs must be generated again with a command.
-From working directory `./mainServer`, First install `swag` once.
+First install `swag` once.

+    cd ./mainServer
     go install github.com/swaggo/swag/cmd/swag@latest

-Then, after every update to the comment annotations in the code, generate the documentation again.
+After every update to the comment annotations in the code, update the documentation. (from the `/mainServer` folder).

     swag init -g server/router.go

 Make sure to restart the Go server after this, before trying to access the updated API documentation.
+So, terminate the server if it's running (Ctr+C) and use `build` and `run` again as described in [README.md](README.md).

 ### Run configuration
 The full steps can be incorporated in a single command if necessary.
-Below is an example of a Powershell command, that works combined with the `./mainServer` as working directory.
+Below is an example of a Powershell command.

-    swag init -g server/router.go; if($?) {go build mainServer}; if($?) {go run mainServer}
+    cd ./mainServer; swag init -g server/router.go; if($?) {go build mainServer}; if($?) {go run mainServer}

 ## Front-end